It’s almost eerie, how empty the streets are these days in the downtown homeless corridor.

 “We just stand there while outreach occurs,” he said today.
 “We just assist with outreach.
 We haven’t told anybody to move out of the corridor.
 We don’t bully anybody.”

 Schofield then said the department has helped “take back some of the sidewalks” and has placed barricades up and down the streets “for a variety of reasons.”

 “We want to make sure the sidewalks are accessible,” he said.
 “People were selling narcotics in the tents.
 We’re not going to allow an area just to fill up with crime.”

-Police have worked with social workers to steer people in the corridor to services that help them get into housing, he said.
+Police have worked hand-in-hand with social workers from various organizations to steer people in the corridor to services that help them get into housing, he said.